Competitor review page

 Safer than cloud tools

-No backend servers processing your account activity.
+No cloud deletion backend processing your cleanup.

 One-time $15 purchase instead of subscription pressure.